HassanNour9/Strata-Scratch-SQL-Questions/README.md

 **StrataScratch SQL Questions:**

-This directory contains the solution PostgreSQL scripts for the challenges mentioned in the **Solution Scripts** table.
+This directory contains the solution MS Sql Server scripts for the challenges mentioned in the **Solution Scripts** table.

 In the below table, the columns indicate the following attributes related to the challenge: